BjoernRohr/sampcompR/README.md

 Overall the comparison shows differences between the sub-groups in some cases.
 Suppose those cases play a role in the overall analyses of a research project.
-In that case, splitting the data and reporting different results depending on the group could make sense.
+Splitting the data and reporting different results depending on the group could make sense in that case.
 On the other hand, if we only want to look at the `wage` model, there seem to be fewer differences in our example, and splitting the data frame into different groups might be unnecessary.

 ## Further Use-Cases